Turbin3/poseidon/docs/src/tutorial.md

 ```

 Every time you use a PDA, you’ll need to specify its seed, but only when creating the account do you need to chain the `init()` at the end.
+When you're initializing account, Poseidon automatically adds the SystemProgram account to the  account struct.
+Similarly in examples given in the repo, we can see that it also automatically adds Token Program and Associated Token Program accounts.

 The logic for `upvote` and `downvote` is quite simple—just add or subtract by 1.
 The only thing to be aware of is that you need to assign the result back to where it’s stored, e.g. `state.vote`.
 Otherwise, the value won’t be updated after the instruction is executed.